 Clements and Musker wrote and directed several more features throughout their career, including the timeless animated classics “The Little Mermaid” and “Aladdin.”
 Their next directorial collaboration would be the sci-fi Treasure Planet (2002), which was nominated for an Academy Award for Best Animated Feature.

-In the early 2000s, as the industry’s preference for animated movies turned to computer generated images their career’s hit a bit of a snag but in 2009, with the immense success of Ron & John’s hand-drawn animated feature, “The Princess and the Frog,” Clements proved that after 30 years in the business, he was just getting started.
-Since then Ron has gone on to do Big Hero 6 in 2014 and teamed up with John Musker once again to co-write and direct “Moana”.
+In the early 2000s, as the industry’s preference for animated movies turned to computer generated images his career hit a bit of a snag but in 2009, with the immense success of Ron & John’s hand-drawn animated feature, “The Princess and the Frog,” Clements proved that after 30 years in the business, he was just getting started.
+Ron most recently conquered CG on teaming up with John Musker once again to co-write and direct “Moana”.